AAIzadi/java-thread-problems/README.md

     Use ForkJoinPool to parallelize a recursive task (e.g., calculating Fibonacci numbers).

     Simulate a scenario where 3 threads print their IDs in a specific order using CyclicBarrier.

+    Implement a RecursiveTask to perform parallel matrix multiplication.

+    Use ForkJoinPool to parallelize the merge sort algorithm.

+    Implement a RecursiveTask to compute the dot product of two vectors.

+    Use RecursiveAction to perform parallel matrix addition.

+    Implement a RecursiveTask to find the number of occurrences of a specific element in an array.

+    Use ForkJoinPool to parallelize the quick sort algorithm.

+    Implement a RecursiveTask to compute the sum of elements in a 2D array.

+    Use RecursiveAction to transpose a matrix in parallel.

+    Implement a RecursiveTask to compute the average of an array of numbers.

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of floating-point numbers.

 Advanced Problems